shafah555/knowledge_store/README.md

-# 📚 eBooks Flutter App
+# 📚 Knowledge Store Flutter App

 A cross-platform eBook reader application built with Flutter.
 This app allows users to browse, read, and manage a collection of eBooks, with features for both regular users and administrators.